TUFRG/SAH-RANS-OF/README.md

+# SAH-RANS-OF
-# Spalart-Allmaras turbulence model with Liu et al.'s helicity correction
+Spalart-Allmaras turbulence model with Liu et al.'s helicity correction.
+Originally implemented in OpenFOAM by Zhifan Yu, updated for more recent OpenFOAM versions by Jeff Defoe

-Originally implemented in OpenFOAM by Zhifan Yu Updated for more recent OpenFOAM versions by Jeff Defoe Turbomachinery and Unsteady Flows Research Group University of Windsor
+Developed by the Turbomachinery and Unsteady Flows Research Group, from the University of Windsor.

+## Description
+-Insert Description Here-

+## Target Platform
-Implemented for the OpenFOAM .com branch
-Tested to work on both v2312 and v2406
+This code is implemented for the OpenFOAM .com branch and tested to work on both v2312 and v2406.

-Compilation Instructions:
+## Compilation Instructions
 1. Clone repository to a folder.

-2. Make the 'compileSAH.sh' Bash script executable (e.g. 'chmod +x compileSAH.sh')
+3. Make the 'compileSAH.sh' Bash script executable (e.g. 'chmod +x compileSAH.sh')

-3. Execute the script to compile both incompressible and compressible versions of the model
+5. Execute the script to compile both incompressible and compressible versions of the model

 Compile libraries will be located in $FOAM_USER_LIBBIN